Skip to main content

 5

-Return the now empty steak pan to medium heat with a drizzle of oil.
+Return the (now empty) steak pan to medium heat with a drizzle of oil.
 Add the shallot and cook until soft, 3-4 mins.
 Add the water (see ingredients for amount) and red wine stock paste.
-Bring to the boil, stirring to dissolve the stock pot, then reduce the heat slightly and simmer until thickened and glossy, 1-2 mins.
-Remove from the heat and stir in the butter and any juices from the steak.
+Bring to the boil, stirring to combine, then reduce the heat slightly and simmer until thickened and glossy, 1-2 mins.
+Remove from the heat and stir in the butter.

 Serve